Tumbled Almandine Garnet media thumbnails

 Material Data Sheet

-Color Dark red to intense garnet red; occasionally with purplish hues depending on the proportion of iron and manganese
+Color Dark red to intense garnet red; occasionally with violet hues depending on the proportion of iron and manganese

 Hardness 7-7.5 Mohs